 Our four year planned themes can be found on this page.
-We are in year 2 of the cycle so at the beginning of Term One 2016 our first theme is “Raiders of the Lost Ark”.
+We are in year 3 of the cycle so at the beginning of Term One 2017 our first theme is “Eureka”.
 The curriculum overview for Year 1-6 can also be found on this page and teachers plan the content of the themes from this document.

 Swimming takes place in an identified year group for approximately 4 terms with top up swimming in Year 6.
-All pupils in Years 1-6 have a weekly French language and music session.
+All pupils in Years 1-6 have a weekly music session.
 Computers and ICT are used in all subjects of the curriculum.